Reducing your risk of stomach cancer

 Stomach cancer is not very common in the UK.
 In 2013, 7,055 cases of stomach cancer were diagnosed.

-Scientists estimate that around 1 in 6 stomach cancer cases in the UK could be prevented by making healthy lifestyle choices.
+Scientists estimate that around 1 in 6 stomach cancer cases in the UK could be prevented by eating well and being a healthy weight.

 What is stomach cancer?